MessaGGiero/jollaSms/README.md

 Configuration:

-- edit *jollaSms* script to verify/change the default options On the top of the jollaSms.sh You can change the following settings:
+- edit *jollaSms.sh* script to verify/change the default options

+  On the top of the jollaSms.sh You can change the following settings:
  * IP or DNS of jolla
   export jolladdr="jolla"